MicrosoftDocs/microsoft-365-community/Community/large-lists-large-libraries-in-SharePoint.md

 | On Prem 2016 | 5000 | Yes* | Yes | No | Available**
 | On Prem 2019 | 5000 | Yes* | Yes | Available | Available**

-\* *Someone with Central Admin access is needed to change this.
+\* **Someone with Central Admin access is needed to change this.
 And when you ask them to, you'll be given reasons why it's a bad idea.
 That's their role - keep the databases performant and sites up and running.
+The smart play is to ask them to change the limit for a very short amount time so you can fix your List/Library, and then return to the default threshold limit*.

  \** *Your admins can schedule a time when the threshold is lifted - generally after hours.
 Doing this during business hours will frustrate your users by created a mixed experience.*